Janice Dean

-Janice Dean (born May 9, 1970) is a Canadian-born American weather presenter, television show host, and author based in New York City.
-She currently appears on Fox News, where she serves as co-host and weather anchor on Fox & Friends.
+Janice Dean (born May 9, 1970) is a former Canadian-born American weather presenter, television show host, and author based in New York City.
+She retired from Fox News on July 12, 2026 due to health reasons.
+She had served as co-host and weather anchor on Fox & Friends.

 Career

 Dean was born in Toronto, Ontario, grew up in Ottawa, and graduated from Algonquin College with a degree in radio-television broadcasting.
 Before starting her career in broadcasting, she worked as a Canadian bylaw enforcement officer.
 Later Dean worked at several radio and television stations in Canada and the United States, including CHEZ-FM and WCBS-TV, finally landing a post at Fox News.

 In 2009, Dean's application for the American Meteorological Society Seal of Approval was granted.
 The Seal is not a meteorology diploma, so she is not a meteorologist.
 Rather, it was launched in 1957 as a way to recognize on-air personalities for their sound delivery of weather information to the general public, and the AMS is no longer accepting applications for the Seal of Approval Program.

 Dean wrote a series of Freddy the Frogcaster children's books.

 Her first book, Mostly Sunny: How I Learned to Keep Smiling Through the Rainiest Days, was released on March 5, 2019.
 Her second book, Make Your Own Sunshine: Inspiring Stories of People Who Find Light in Dark Times, was released on March 2, 2021.

+On June 25, 2026, Dean announced she will be stepping away from her position at Fox News, due to the worsening effects of her multiple sclerosis.